 Presenting hada, in short, is used to show purity, loyalty, faithfulness, and respect to the receivers.

-Another, simpler method is to walk around the monastery in a clockwise direction and prostrate.
-Starting from the front gate of the monastery, Buddhists also prostrate once every 3 steps, chanting the 6-character truth and some Buddhism scriptures.
+A simpler way is to walk around a monastery clockwise and prostrate.
+Starting at the front gate, Buddhists prostrate every three steps while chanting the six-character truth and Buddhist scriptures.

 Making Model Pagoda